Focus+context exploration of hierarchical embeddings

 Author(s)

-T. Höllt (Leiden University Medical Center, TU Delft - Computer Graphics and Visualisation)
+T. Hollt (Leiden University Medical Center, TU Delft - Computer Graphics and Visualisation)

-N Pezzotti (TU Delft - Computer Graphics and Visualisation)
+N. Pezzotti (TU Delft - Computer Graphics and Visualisation)

-Boudewijn P F Lelieveldy (Leiden University Medical Center)
+Boudewijn Lelieveldt (Leiden University Medical Center)

 H. Hauser (TU Delft - Computer Graphics and Visualisation, Mohn Medical Imaging and Visualization Center, University of Bergen)